Urrieles Massif: Geography

-The Maín rock group
+Main rock group

 From north to south, the first summits are those of the Main Rock group; highlights among those are the Redondo Cueto [inaccessible peak], the Cabeza la Mesa (which with 1,605 meters is the highest in this group) and the Cabecina Quemada.

 To the west one finds Bulnes, a village that, as much for its location as for the isolation that geography has subjected it to for centuries, perhaps best represents man's presence in this hostile environment.
 From Bulnes, through the Balcosín channel first, and then the Camburero channel, one comes to the base of the peak that shares the same name, the Naranjo de Bulnes.

-The Picu Urriellu Group
+Picu Urriellu Group

 The boundaries of this collection of summits are located between the Santa Ana pass in the south and the Castil rock in the northern part.

 Starting from the south the Tiro Navarro towers (2,602 m) are highlighted, together with three taller summits which are unique in that they exceed 2,600 meters.
 To the north, through the Gallows of Infranzon (2,482 m) one finds the Companarios (bell tower), another triple summit whose maximum height rises to 2,572 meters.
 To the east of this group and through the Jou de Infanzon one finds the Tiros de Santiagos tower and a little farther to the north, the Cuchallon de Villasobrada (2,416 m).

 The Naranjo de Bulnes make up, together with the mountains in its range, the Jou Tras El Picu, a circle of mountains which create within its hollow center so spectacular a depth.
 Starting from the north and following the pointer of the clock, appears the Carnizoso tower (2,332 m), the Oso (Bear) tower (2,461 m), the Risco Victor (Victor Craig) and the falsely named Collada Bonita (Beautiful Hill), the Martinez Spire (2,422 m) from where it descends to the Collada Bonita (2,382 m), a favored place to observe the southern face of the Picu.
 Continuing towards the south appears the Colladetas Tower (2,456 M) and next the Morra (Hill), a two-headed summit that has a maximum height of 2,554 meters, which is supposed to be the tallest of all the surrounding mountains, together with the Naranjo, the Jou Tras El Picu.
 The western area of the Jou Tras el Uriellu is covered by the Tiros de la Torca (2,386 m), the southern edge of the Picu Urriellu 2,519 m), from the start of the Canal de la Celada to the Vega de Uriellu.

 To the east of this group would be left only the Pena Castil (2,444 m), an impressive pyramid that marks the end, from the north, of the great heights of the Urrieles.